Objectives of the service

 The proposed Smart Social Distancing (SSD) tool is a cost-efficient alternative to other entrance control solutions e.g. employing extra personnel to monitor and count people entering and leaving the facilities.
 By ensuring that visitors, employers, students etc. comply with the social distancing regulations, the regular works and operations can be kept up and a potential lockdown can be avoided.

 Our data privacy-compliant social distancing tool for organizations allows operators to monitor compliance with social distancing regulations.
 It captures solely data that is required to reliably monitor visitor numbers only in specified indoor/outdoor areas.
-The tool detects when a pre-defined number of people being present in a specific area is exceeded.
-This can be shown on a terminal with other helpful instructions.
-A web-based backend allows operators to manage the SSD tool and offers analytics so organizations can prove compliance to regulations.
+The tool can trigger automatic warnings when a pre-defined number of people being present in a specific area is exceeded.
+It also documents the captured visitor numbers and warnings in a web-based backend so that organizations can prove compliance to regulations.

 Users and their needs